KenV99/script.hyperion_conf_update/README.md

 Currently written only for OpenELEC as it stands.
 Expects that the current hyperion.config.json file is formatted similar to that produced by hyperioncon.jar.

+Also included is:
-Also included is a script to turn the LEDs on/off (hyperion_switch.py) - see example_keyboard.xml for usage.
+1) a script to turn the LEDs on/off (hyperion_switch.py) - see example_keyboard.xml for usage.
+2) an mp4 file containing solid colors for use while configuring the LEDs using a remote program